Buangkok MRT station: Station opening

-Following the incident, Yeo asked the LTA to re-examine whether there was adequate passenger demand to justify the station's opening.
-In September 2005, Yeo said the expected opening date had been further postponed to 2008 following LTA's projections for the housing development plans for the area; only 500 residential units had been completed within 400 m of the station.
+Transport minister Yeo requested the LTA to re-examine whether there was adequate passenger demand to justify the station's opening.
+In September 2005, Yeo said the expected opening date had been further postponed to 2008 following the LTA's projections for the housing development plans for the area; only 500 residential units had been completed within 400 m of the station.
 The LTA continued to review the feasibility of opening the station sooner.
-On 11 November 2005, Yeo announced Buangkok station would open the following January after SBS Transit agreed to the opening due to reduced losses from its rail operations.
+On 11 November 2005, Yeo announced Buangkok station would open the following January after SBS Transit agreed to the expedited opening as financial losses from its rail operations had declined.
+Ridership on the NEL had also increased to 200,000 in the previous month.
 Yeo denied pressuring the operator to open the station and said the opening was due to "tireless appeals" by Chong.
 In December, the opening date was scheduled for 15 January.
 Before the opening, SBS Transit staff tested the station's equipment and had the station cleaned.

 "Save the White Elephants" T-shirt design by students from Raffles Girls' School.

-Punggol South grassroots leaders invited RGS students to sell their remaining "Save the White Elephants" t-shirts at the carnival for the station's opening event.
+Following the incident, students from Raffles Girls' School (RGS) formed a group called "Project White Elephant" that was aimed at encouraging youth to take an active role in politics.
+T-shirts bearing the words "Save the White Elephants" were created and sold to raise funds for a charity, Youth Guidance.
+Punggol South grassroots leaders invited RGS students to sell their remaining "Save the White Elephants" T-shirts at the carnival for the station's opening event.
 During the preparations for the carnival, the police sent an advisory to the students and carnival organisers, saying a fund-raising permit was required for them to sell the shirts and warning the organisers "wearing the T-shirts en masse may be misconstrued by some as an offence under the Miscellaneous Offences (Public & Order & Nuisance) (Assemblies & Processions) Rules".
-The police said they would make an exception to process the fund-raising permit in time for the event.
+They also said that they would make an exception to process the fund-raising permit in time for the event.
 No one, including the girls selling them, wore the shirts at the station's opening, and the celebrations proceeded without issues.
 Wong later apologised for the police's overreaction to the incident.